Get a quote

 Evolve vs Vacasa: Terms

 Evolve has strict requirements for a property to qualify for their Airbnb management services.
-A vacation rental needs to meet the following criteria:
+A vacation rental needs to meet the following criteria: safety, cleanliness, guest readiness, and being as advertised.

 To work with Evolve, property owners need to sign a vacation rental management agreement.
 As per the agreement, owner responsibilities include obtaining property and other required types of insurance, property maintenance, upkeep, and repairs.
 Investors are also responsible for ensuring compliance with local short-term rentals laws including licenses and permits and filing and paying taxes.
 Evolve helps with the collection and remittance of occupancy tax.